-The Institute of the Humanities and Global Cultures (IHGC) invites proposals for funding from the Buckner W. Clay Endowment to support innovative work in the global humanities at the University of Virginia.
-The Endowment provides an ambitious basis of support for faculty and graduate student research and teaching to be conducted under the auspices of the IHGC.
+The Institute of the Humanities & Global Cultures (IHGC) invites proposals for funding from the Buckner W. Clay Endowment to support innovative work in the global humanities at the University of Virginia.
+The Endowment is a major source of support for faculty and graduate students to conduct research under the auspices of the IHGC.
 Faculty and students from across all schools and disciplines at the university are welcome and encouraged to apply.
 Details of the categories for proposals are listed below.
-The deadline for submissions is Monday, March 6, 2017.
+The call for submissions will be announced later this year.

 I. Grants for Emerging Issues in the Global Humanities

 Awarded to support a variety of initiatives on vital and emerging issues in the global humanities.
-These include: student-faculty collaborations; events that engage the general public; short courses (faculty-taught only); conferences on emergent issues; and residencies by scholars and scholar-artists aimed at enriching the environment at the University.
-Awards range from $2,000- $20,000, though the committee may consider larger awards for exceptionally promising proposals.
+These include: student-faculty collaborations; events that engage the general public; conferences on emergent issues; and residencies by scholars and scholar-artists aimed at enriching the University.
+Awards generally range from $2,000-$10,000, though the Selection Committee may consider larger awards for exceptionally promising proposals.

-Awarded to interdisciplinary graduate research groups; to be led by at least two graduate students from different disciplines; group size to be limited to 15 students; proposals should include a research plan and a list of activities to be undertaken.
+Awarded to all faculty to initiate interdisciplinary research networks; preferably led by two faculty members from different disciplines.
+Proposals should include a research plan and a list of activities to be undertaken.
 Two networks will be funded in this round.
-Awards up to $5,000 for each network.
+Awards up to $7,000 for each network.

 IV.
 Global Initiatives in the Public Humanities